swampyrad/RadTechWeaponsPack/README.md

      and the old-school pump-action animation.

 DM-93 Plasma Launcher [d93]
-- An early prototype weapon whose development would lead to the creation of the "Thunder Buster" ion beam gun.
-The DM-93 energy rifle launches a stream of condensed spheres of plasma, which heat up and burn through targets in seconds.
-Includes auto-fire and burst-fire triggers.
+- An revised version of the "Thunder Buster" particle beam gun.
+After receiving a disturbing number of incident reports involving self- detonations caused by careless use of the Thunder Buster, UAC tasked a junior reseacher with finding a solution to this problem.
+The answer was found when they tweaked the ion emitter so that the plasma particles are contained in a electromagnetic field which holds it together until it impacts a target.
+This plasma has a smaller, but much safer blast radius, so direct contact is required to cause maximum damage.

 Flare Gun [fgn; fgm, for metal variant]
 - A common survival tool, useful for lighting up dark areas,